 - Bow ties and regular ties.
 These are print and cut stickers using the plaid pattern I created.
-They are both in a set called Four Ties by Lisa Norris (design #60469).
+They are both in a set called Four Ties by Lisa Norris.

 - The letter “J” for the baby’s name, Judah.
 On these I used a 3rd plaid pattern, also print and cut on sticker paper.
 Since a large part of this pattern is white, I used a black outline so the letter would stand out from the background.
 If you raise the line thickness and use Cut instead of Cut Edge, the blade cuts right down the center of the line.
 It’s an instant bleed — color that extends beyond the edge of the shape in case the cut is just a bit off.

 - A Tennessee Vols logo “T,” which I cut from orange adhesive-backed cardstock.
+(Silhouette doesn’t sell this anymore, but you can use their printable cardstock sticker sheets or something like this from Amazon or this from Joanns).
 That means I didn’t have to glue each piece.
 This really saves times, particularly on small pieces.
-Since it’s 12″ wide and has it’s own adhesive backing, it’s also something you can cut without the mat.

 Back when my son was in high school, I discovered some really cool papers with a football and basketball texture.
 They make shapes you cut out of them way cuter than plain paper.
 I believe I’ve found these both at JoAnns and Hobby Lobby.

 Textured cardstock like this can be challenging to cut, since the surface is uneven.
 I usually cut from the back side and do 2 passes.
 And of course I ALWAYS check the cut before I unload.

 You could also do your own embossing with a Curio.
 Or, use an embossing pen and clear embossing ink to add dots to regular cardstock for a similar effect.

 I used a this basketball shape from the Silhouette Design Store.
 For that, I cut the circle from the basketball-textured paper and the lines from black adhesive cardstock.